 Tuning your pinewood derby car wheels and axles (15-60 min)

 *sessions 7, 8 and 9 may be all done in one Saturday.
 Prep wheels in the morning, do 2 axles before dinner and finish the other 2 axles after dinner.
 Other sessions may be combined in one day if you have a significant break between sessions.
 It all depends on how you both feel.
-If your child can handle doing more then 15-20 minutes at a time, by all means continue.
+If your child can handle doing more than 15-20 minutes at a time, by all means continue.
 Just don’t mistake your desire to move on as reason to believe they can handle more.
-On the other side if the coin you might not be able to finish the session in one day.
+On the other side of the coin you might not be able to finish the session in one day.
 My youngest would not be able to make more than 10 minutes.
 You are your own best judge and alter the plan as needed.
 Have fun and enjoy the pinewood derby car building experience.